cgordon5025/futurethrive_tech_test/README.md

 ## Usage
 ## License
-This is protectedusing an MIT License
+This is protected using an MIT License

 ## Credits